IndustrieCreative/Harmonicarium/README.md

 Visit [harmonicarium.org](http://harmonicarium.org/) for the **Tutorials**.
 There is no comprehensive guide at this moment, it is currently being drafted.
 A video-guide and a step-by-step tutorial will be released as soon as possible.
 For any questions, do not hesitate to contact Walter Mantovani at armonici.it[*at*]gmail[*dot*]com.

 Now (November 20, 2017) the **harmonicarium.org** site is under contruction.
 You can temporarily visit the old project site: **[harmonync.harmonicarium.org](https://harmonync.harmonicarium.org)**

+## MIDI I/O
+In order to make the most of the Harmonicarium you need a MIDI (input) controller like a master keyboard.
+The main purpose of this software is retuning a MIDI instrument.
+Though Harmonync has the MIDI-OUT-RETUNING feature, the Harmonicarium is still under development and the MIDI-OUT is not ready at the moment.
+We must first create a better user&mobile-friendly GUI.

 ## First public document about a DHC
 The document "**A first look at THE HARMONYNC: A Dynamic Harmonics Calculator – Draft of Specifications and User Guide**" is available [here](http://harmonync.harmonicarium.org/a_first_look_at_the_harmonync.pdf) and has the following DOI: [10.978.88940077/01](http://dx.doi.org/10.978.88940077/01)